• Koinly – simplifies crypto tax reporting with lightning-fast calculations, seamless integrations, and global crypto tax services compliance.

 The schedules are the most confusing part of Form 1040.
 Everyone needs to use the basic form, but if you want to claim additional deductions or credits, you may need to file one of the following schedules:

-- Schedule 4 if you owe Medicare taxes, self-employment taxes, or net investment income taxes.
+• Schedule 4 if you owe Medicare, self-employment, or net investment income taxes.

-- Schedule 6 for foreign addresses or when someone else is handling your tax return with the IRS.
+• Schedule 6 for foreign addresses or when someone else handles your tax return with the IRS.

 DIY or Hire a Professional for Tax Services?

-When it comes to tax services, the decision to DIY or hire a professional can be a tough one.
+When it comes to tax services, deciding to DIY or hire a professional can be tricky.
 While hiring a professional can be the easiest option, it may not always be the most cost-effective.
 On the other hand, doing your taxes yourself with tax software is cheaper and can save you time, but only if your tax situation is relatively simple.

 There are different types of professional tax services available.
-Enrolled agents have a wealth of experience and can handle a variety of tax issues, making them ideal for businesses or those with complicated tax situations.
-Certified Public Accountants (CPAs) are useful for tax preparation and planning, and must undergo continuous education and training.
+Enrolled agents have a wealth of experience and can handle various tax issues, making them ideal for businesses or those with complicated tax situations.
+Certified Public Accountants (CPAs) are helpful for tax preparation and planning and must undergo continuous education and training.
 Tax attorneys are generally hired for complex or serious tax issues, though the average person may not need one.

 Tax Laws Can Vary by State

-When it comes to filing taxes, it’s important to be aware that tax laws can vary by state.
+When filing taxes, it’s essential to know that tax laws vary by state.
 Here are some key things to keep in mind:

 State income tax